kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 The format and the meaning of these frames are unchanged, with the STREAM frames being an exception.
 For the details of the STREAM frames, see {{stream-frames}}.

 Use of other frames defined in {{RFC9000}} is prohibited.
+Namely, ACK frames are not used, because underlying byte stream provides guaranteed delivery.
+Use of frames that communicate Connection IDs and those related to path migration is forbidden.

 If an endpoint receives one of the prohibited frames, the endpoint MUST close the connection with an error of type FRAME_ENCODING_ERROR.

 ## STREAM Frames {#stream-frames}